yukio546/SortPlex/README.md

 # SortPlex
-A Moderation Plugin Replacement for Essentails X
+A Moderation Plugin and replacement for Essentails X